AdaptiveCpp/AdaptiveCpp/doc/accessor-variants.md

 * They cannot be constructed as placeholders
 * They do not expose range and size queries
 * They only expose `operator[]` for 0 and 1-dimensional accessors
+* The raw accessor `operator[]`, if available, does not take into account any access offset.

 ## API reference